 - Declaration of Major

 If you are not currently in the School of Business and want to switch to a Business major:

-- At least 2.0 cumulative Mason GPA
+- Current Mason students must have at least a 2.0 cumulative Mason GPA.

 To Declare or Change a Business major (or add a second major in Business):